 Example: I have read this agreement in its entirety and I agree to and understand the terms and conditions set forth herein.
 Any prior understanding, representation, terms, or oral agreement of any kind preceding the date of this Agreement shall not be binding upon either party except to the extent incorporated in this Agreement.
 This agreement may not be amended or modified in any way without the prior written consent of [Party 1] and [Party 2].

-Incorporating these clauses into a contract will provide protection to you and your business.
+Incorporating these standard clauses in your contract will provide protection to you and your business.
 Although the above clauses are important, depending on your industry, there are other clauses that you need to include in your contracts.
 Wilson Murphy Law drafts various contracts for the countless needs of your small business.
 If you need a specific contract or any other legal services, Wilson Murphy Law is at your fingertips.
-If you’re unsure what you need, you can contact me using the form below.
-We can schedule a free 30 minute consultation and we can figure it out together!